Produce precision parts that exceed industry standards.

 CNC Drilling

 CNC drilling is a machining process that utilizes rotating cutting tools to create round holes in a stationary workpiece.
 The drilling process is typically used for aesthetic purposes or to create space for screws and bolts.
-Drilling is a variation of routers or mills, and it can be combined into one machine with other methods of shaping materials.
+Drilling is a variation of routers or mills, and it can be combined with other methods of shaping materials.

 5 Axis CNC Milling

-Multi Axis CNC Machining
+Multi-Axis CNC Machining

 Multi-axis CNC machining is a type of CNC machining that involves the use of computer-controlled machines that can move along multiple axes to create complex shapes and geometries.
 One of the main advantages of multi-axis CNC machining is the ability to produce parts with complex geometries and features.
 Traditional CNC machining is limited to X, Y, and Z axes, making it difficult to produce parts with more complex shapes.
 Multi-axis CNC machines, on the other hand, can move cutting tools along multiple axes, allowing complex shapes and contours to be created.